ReconOS/reconos.github.io/about/history/index.md

 Microblaze/Xilkernel architectures and has been used extensively on Virtex-6 FPGAs.
 ReconOS v3.1 switches from the old PLB-Bus to a new AXI based architecture and supports the Xilinx Zynq platform.

+## Version 4

+ReconOS v4.0, which was released in June 2017, allows the usage of the Xilinx Vivado toolflow.
+This is an important step as it allows the usage of high-level synthesis (HLS) tools and newest Xilinx Series 7 and UltraScale(+) FPGAs.
+Additionaly, hardware threads can now have individual and run-time configurable clock lines, enabling higher performance.